 In this guide to Marina Vallarta, we’ll cover everything you need to know about living and visiting in this up-scale neighborhood, including the best places to eat, sleep, and play.

-As you might expect in a marina, the top things to do here revolve around boats.
+As you might expect, the top things to do in Marina Vallarta here revolve around boats.

 Whale watching in Marina Vallarta